 - Pour in 2½ to 3 cups of water, depending on how thick or soupy you prefer the stew.
 Add the bay leaves, chicken base or bouillon, fish sauce, sugar, and some ground pepper.

-- Mix well, scraping up the fond (the browned bits) from the bottom of the pot for that extra flavor.
+- Mix everything well, scraping up the fond (the browned bits) from the bottom of the pot for that extra flavor.
 Turn up the heat and bring the mixture to a boil.

 - Once the mixture is boiling, add the chicken back.
 Cover and simmer over medium heat for 30 minutes or until tender.